-Somewhat surprisingly, the subject is not the Trojan War itself but a slice-of-life from out of that war's latter years, and more specifically, Achilles' rage-aholism -- a pretty happy circumstance for contemporary times, since we may have little need to learn lessons about fighting with spears but probably could use some ancient wisdom for perspective on road-rage, computer-rage, check-out-line-rage, air-rage, disgruntled-office-rage, and so on, including just plain rage-rage.
+Somewhat surprisingly, the subject is not the Trojan War itself but a slice-of-life from out of that war's latter years, and more specifically, Achilles' rage-aholism -- a pretty happy circumstance for contemporary times, since we may have little need to learn lessons about fighting with spears but probably could use some ancient wisdom for perspective on road-rage, computer-rage, check-out-line-rage, foul-air-rage, disgruntled-office-rage, noise-pollution-rage, and so on, including just plain rage-rage.

 3) We begin in medias res (in the middle of things).

 More interestingly, this convention resembles real life better than the comfortable alternative.
-We all come into the world, into a story that has been going on for a long time, and we learn to get our bearing gradually, starting with what is immediate to us and only later being able to fill in the backstory of our families, our societies, and our history as humans and thinkers.
+We all come into the world, into a story that has been going on for a long time, and we learn to get our bearing gradually, starting with what is immediate to us and only later being able to fill in the backstory of our families, our societies, our workplaces, and our history as humans and thinkers.